Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "your heart" Notice the PLURAL.
 Jesus was speaking to all eleven.
 The Hebraic usage of "heart" implies the entire person: mind, will, and emotions (cf. Deut.
 6:5; Matt.
 22:37).

-SPECIAL TOPIC: Heart
+SPECIAL TOPIC: HEART

-▣ "believe in God; believe also in Me" These are either two PRESENT ACTIVE IMPERATIVES (NASB, REB) or two PRESENT ACTIVE INDICATIVES or a combination of both (NKJV, NJB and NET Bible say the first is INDICATIVE and the second IMPERATIVE).
-Belief is ongoing and habitual.
 The grammatically balanced structure of this verse shows that Jesus is claiming equality with God.
 Also remember that these were Jews who were committed to monotheism (cf. Deut.
 6:4-6) and yet recognized the implications of Jesus' statement.
 It is one thing to believe in a Supreme Being and it is quite another to be a Christian.
-This phrase focuses not on a doctrinal creed, but on the person of Jesus Christ.
+This phrase focuses not on a doctrinal creed, but on personal faith in Jesus Christ.
+This faith in Him as the Messiah is about to be severely tested by the events on the next day!

-SPECIAL TOPIC: The Trinity
+SPECIAL TOPIC: MONOTHEISM

-14:2 "In my Father's house" "House" is used in the OT of the Tabernacle or the Temple (cf. 2 Samuel 7), however, in this context it obviously implies the family quarters of God in heaven or dwelling with Him in His temple (cf. Ps.
+14:2 "In my Father's house" "House" is used in the OT of the tabernacle or the temple (cf. 2 Samuel 7), however, in this context it obviously implies the family quarters of God in heaven or dwelling with Him in His temple (cf. Ps.
 23:6; 27:4-6).

 NASB, NRSV, REB "dwelling places"